by Megan Stals

 Vanguard offers Australians two main investment options - mutual funds and exchange-traded funds.

-Mutual funds are those not listed on the exchange, while ETFs can be bought and sold by investors on the Australian stock market.
+Mutual funds are not listed on the exchange, while ETFs can be bought and sold by investors on the ASX.
 Both options provide Australians with diversified portfolios, reducing the need for most investors to pick stocks individually.

 Which Vanguard ETF is best to buy?